 These examples of addition and subtraction word problems and solutions will illustrate how to use the block diagrams (Singapore Math) method and tape diagrams (Common Core Math) to solve word problems.

-Go to Math Word Problems
+Go to Math Word Problems for more examples.

 How to use bar models to solve addition and subtraction word problems?

 What is a Tape Diagram?

 A tape diagram is a drawing that looks like a segment of tape, used to illustrate number relationships.
 It is also known as strip diagrams, bar model, fraction strip, or length model.

 How to use tape diagrams in Part-whole Model and Additive Comparison Model problems?

 How to model and solve an addition or subtraction word problem involving two changes?

 Danny has 40 Star Fleet cards.
 He lost 17 cards at the park.
 He bought 13 cards at the store.
 How many cards did Danny have then?

 How to model and solve a part-whole addition word problem involving two parts

 Singapore Math - Addition and Subtraction with Two Parts